 The building was commissioned in 1943 by Solomon R. Guggenheim for his collection of modern art.
 Frank Lloyd Wright, America’s most acclaimed architect, spent more than a decade tweaking his design for the museum until construction finally started in 1956.
-By that time Guggenheim had already passed away, but he had bequeathed two million dollar for the construction of the museum.
+By that time, Guggenheim had already passed away, but he had bequeathed two million dollars for the construction of the museum.
 The museum opened three years later, in 1959.

 Inside, the spiral rotunda is flooded with daylight thanks to a large glass dome.
-Wright intended visitors to take the elevator and start walking down the 400 meter long spiraling ramp, but you are free to walk up as well.
+Wright intended visitors to take the elevator and start walking down the 400-meter-long spiraling ramp, but you are free to walk up as well.

-In 1992 the museum was expanded with a nine story annex designed by Gwathmey Siegel & Associates based on Frank Lloyd Wright’s original drawings.
+In 1992, the museum was expanded with a nine-story annex designed by Gwathmey Siegel & Associates based on Frank Lloyd Wright’s original drawings.

 Art & Architecture

 Some see the museum as one of the less successful architectural realizations of Frank Lloyd Wright.
 The main criticism was that the shape of the building did not suit its purpose.
 Due to its organic shape, visitors walk through a part of the museum in an upward (or downward) spiral, which means the artwork is always viewed from an angle.
 The walls are also relatively low for a museum, which prevents some paintings from being properly displayed.
 Wright’s own comment on this was that the paintings had to be cut in half!.